pippinbarr/combat-at-the-movies/process/to-do.md

 - ~~Deal with teleporting into a wall?~~
 - ~~__POINTLESS__ Add controls to the other tank so it's actually two player?
 Or is this pointless because that won't actually happen ever in the game?~~
 - ~~__I DID AND I DID__ Do I really need to implement this level of detail of Combat if I'm not making Combat?~~

+# Citizen Kane (Rosebud)

+# The Godfather (Tollbridge)

+# 2001: A Space Odyssey (Monolith)

+# Au Hasard Balthazar (Donkey)

+# Taxi Driver (Mirror)

+# Blade Runner (Time to die)

+# Godzilla
+- Should I replace this as not arthouse enough?
+Though it's on criterion, so...

+# THX1138 (White space)
+- Should I replace this as not arthouse enough?
+Though it's on criterion, so...

+# Indiana Jones
+- Should I replace this as not arthouse enough?

+# Star Wars
+- Should I replace this as not arthouse enough?